-On Average 122 Immigrants Lose Their DACA Protection Every Day, Advocacy Group Says
+On Average 122 Immigrants Lose DACA Every Day, Advocacy Group Says

-An analysis published Thursday from an advocacy organization says that on average 122 people who used to have protection from deportation are losing their status every day after the Trump administration cancelled the Deferred Action for Childhood Arrivals (DACA) program.
+An analysis published Thursday from an advocacy organization says that on average 122 people who used to have protection from deportation are losing their status every day after the Trump administration canceled the Deferred Action for Childhood Arrivals (DACA) program.

 The Center for American Progress (CAP) said 851 immigrants a week who used to have DACA status are losing their ability to work or be shielded from deportation.